HYPE Inflation Analysis · August 2026 · Mixed flows, supply roughly steady

 Summary

-MrNasdog Pressure Framework analysis of Hyperliquid (HYPE), Metric 1 — Inflation.
+MrNasdog Pressure Framework analysis of HYPE, Metric 1 — Inflation.
 Data + explanation only.
 Not financial advice.
-Updated June 10, 2026.
+Updated Aug 13 2026.